efrecon/machinery/README.md

 When called without any argument, the command `ps` will ask the swarm master to return the list of all running components, as of `docker-machine ps`.
-When called with arguments, each should correspond to the name of a known virtual machine and the command will return the list of running components for that/those machine(s) instead.
+When called with arguments, these should be name matching patterns and the command will return the list of running components for that/those machine(s) instead.
+Note that calling `ps` with no argument, is different from running `ps "*"`.
+In the first case, only the components scheduled via swarm are printed out.
+In the second case, all components currently running in the cluster are printed out, including those that would be issued from compose files attached specifically attached to machines.

 #### version

 Print out the current version of the program on the standard output and exit.

+#### ls

+Print out a static and dynamic summary of all the machines that are comprised in the cluster.

+#### search

+#### forall

 ### Interaction with system components